This is an automatically generated PDF version of the online resource philippines.mom-gmr.org/en/ retrieved on 2024/10/11 at 20:42

 9. Why the Philippines?

-Albania ranks 96 (out of 180 countries) in the 2023 World Press Freedom Index published by Reporters without Borders, which positions nations according to indicators such as media independence, self-censorship, rule of law, transparency, and abuses.
+The Philippines ranked 132 out in 180 countries in the 2023 World Press Freedom Index published by Reporter without Borders, which ranks nations on indicators such as media independence, self-censorship, rule of law, transparency, and abuses.

 10. Does the MOM only exist for the Philippines?